FHeilmann/klipper/PD-TODO.md

 30. [ ] 30.
 Figure why bed standby temp doesn't update on PD (wrong mapping?)

 31. [ ] 31.
-Turn off all heaters after cancelled print does not work, but should after we merge into the lastest klipper changes.
+TURN_OFF_HEATERS call after cancelled print does not work, but should after we merge into the lastest klipper changes.

 Nice to Haves